top1944/duckuments/docs/atoms_80_fall2017_info/22_logistics_UDEM.md

 The TA for the class is Florian Golemo.
 All communications with the course staff should happen through Slack.

-The instructor is Prof. Liam Paull who's office is 2347 Pavillion André-Aisenstadt.
+The instructor is Prof. Liam Paull, whose office is 2347 Pavillion André-Aisenstadt.

 ## Storing Your Robot